 Easy Gentle Homemade Baby Wipes

-Enough cloth or disposable wipes to fill the tub These disposable wipes are a great option.
+- cloth or disposable wipes to fill the tub These disposable wipes are a great option.

 If it seems like there’s too much moisture in your wipes, you can add more dry wipes at the bottom of the tub and press down to allow the dry wipes to absorb the excess solution.